ciaralynch72/CI-Project-1/README.md

 ##### The user goals of the website are:

-1. To learn about a new famrers Market in Kilworth
+1. To learn about a new farmers Market in Kilworth
 2. To learn about when, where and what time the Market takes place
 3. To learn about the goals of the market
 4. To be informed of how the market will be run
-5. To learn of tips to help the visitor become more substainable
+5. To learn of tips to help the visitor become more sustainable
 6. To learn about what kind of vendors will be at the market
 7. To be able to sign up to find out more information on the market